-The spectral data inside the measurement files is raw data, thus digital counts are stored. То convert these digital counts to values actual physical (eg. and radiance) to calculate fluorescence or other results, a post-processing is required (see Post Processing).
+The spectral data inside the measurement files is raw data, thus digital counts are stored.
+To convert these digital counts to actual physical values (eg. radiance) and to calculate fluorescence or other results, a post-processing is required (see POST PROCESSING).
 Most users are interested in the processed products, however the structure and content of the data files is explained in the following.
 One measurement cycle is stored within 6 lines, whereas the first line is the header containing metadata.
 In line 2-6, the spectral data is given in the order: 1 upward looking (WR1), 2 downward looking (VEG), 3 upward looking (WR2), 4 dark current of WR, 5 dark current of VEG.
 Since the upward looking and downward looking channels have different integration time to achieve an optimal use of the dynamic range, they may are affected by different dark currents.
 This is accounted for, by acquiring two dark current measurements with the two different integration times.
-Further the instrument measures twice the upward looking channel to quantify stability of illumination the during the measurement.
+Furthermore, the instrument measures twice the upward looking channel to quantify the stability of illumination during the measurement.
 The spectrometer stores 1024 pixels for each spectrum.
 A typical spectrum is given in Figure 1.
-The metadata header of within the each measurement contains essential data for processing, such as integration time or the actual time of the measurement.
-Further it contains additional sensor values such as temperature and humidity measures to assess the instruments operational state.
+The metadata within the header of each measurement contains essential data for processing, such as integration time or the actual time of the measurement.
+Furthermore, it contains additional sensor values such as temperature and humidity measures to assess the instruments operational state.
 An implemented GPS sensor is used whenever GPS signal is available to also store UTC time and date as well as the approximate position of the instrument.
 Additional parameters are appended to the header and differ with firmware versions.